* Graduate + undergraduate entry | 2026 rules

 Is a GAMSAT of 65 enough for medical school in Australia?

-A GAMSAT of 65 combined with a GPA of 6.5 gives a combo of ~1.58 — below most non-rural cutoffs except UNDS / UNDF.
-A 65 with a GPA of 7.0 gives a combo of ~1.65 — enough for most schools.
-GPA and GAMSAT are weighted equally, so a stronger GPA compensates for a lower GAMSAT.
+A relevant GAMSAT score of 65 combined with a GPA of 6.5 gives a combo of ~1.58 - below most non-rural cutoffs except UNDS / UNDF.
+A 65 with a GPA of 7.0 gives a combo of ~1.65 - enough for many schools.
+For UoM, UQ and Notre Dame, use your unweighted section average rather than your ACER overall score.

 What GPA do I need for medical school in Australia?